MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01_Implement_Linux_clustering_on_Azure_VMs.md

 This lab is part of **AZ-120: Planning and Administering Microsoft Azure for SAP Workloads**.

+   > **Note**: AI assisted content.
+This module was partially created with the help of artificial intelligence.
+[Learn more](https://learn.microsoft.com/principles-for-ai-generated-content)

 ## Lab introduction

 After completing this lab, you will be able to: